D3rrickLa/machine_learning_tfnmp/model/model6/note.md

 - Feature Extraction: After splitting the data.
 - Preprocessing (e.g., Scaling): After splitting the data.
 - Feature Selection: After splitting the data and preprocessing.

+current problem (june 30th, 2024) working on the test script, camers_test.ipynb, having trouble with the actual model testing to see if a new inputted gesture can be recognized.
+Pretty sure it has something to do with how the scaler is being applied